-Cylinder Head (Figure 5, Item 8) and Valve Cover (Figure 5, Item 1) Assembly.
-The cylinder head assembly is located on the top of the block assembly (Figure 6, Item 4) and seals the upper ends of the cylinders to provide compression, protects the portion of the engine where combustion takes place, and houses the valve assembly.
+Cylinder Head (Figure 6, Item 9) and Valve Cover (Figure 6, Item 2) Assembly.
+The cylinder head assembly is located on the top of the block assembly (Figure 6, Item 3) and seals the upper ends of the cylinders to provide compression, protects the portion of the engine where combustion takes place, and houses the valve assembly.
 The valve cover is located on top of the cylinder head assembly and protects the valve assembly from contamination.

-Block Assembly (Figure 6, Item 4).
+Block Assembly (Figure 6, Item 3).
 The block assembly houses the connecting rods, crankshaft, pistons, camshaft, and bearings.

 Lubrication System.
-The AMMPS 60 kW generator set lubrication system is compatible with MIL-PRF-21260E preservative oil.
-The lubricating oil conforms to MIL-PRF-46167C and MIL-PRF-2104H.
+The AMMPS 30 kW generator set lubrication system is compatible with MIL-PRF-21260E preservative oil.
+The lubricating oil conforms to MIL-PRF-46167C and MIL PRF-2104H.

 Operators can safely check and add oil to the lubricating system while the generator set is operating or in the off condition.
-The lubrication system includes an oil filter (Figure 6, Item 3) with captive cap to permit oil-filling from a standard 8-qt capacity can and a readily-accessible oil-level bayonet gage (dipstick) (Figure 6, Item 5).
-The dipstick is marked to ensure accurate reading of oil levels.
+The lubrication system includes an oil-filler opening with captive cap (Figure 6, Item 5) to permit oil-filling from a standard 8-qt capacity can and a readily-accessible oil-level bayonet gage (dipstick) (Figure 6, Item 4).
+The dipstick (Figure 6, Item 4) is marked to ensure accurate reading of oil levels.
 See WP 0017, Service Engine Oil for more information.

-Oil Drain Assembly (Figure 6, Item 6).
-The oil drain assembly is located between the oil pan and the unit skid.
-It allows the oil to be easily drained into a remote catch basin using a ball valve (Figure 6, Item 1).
+Oil Drain Assembly (Figure 6, Item 8).
+The oil drain assembly is located between the oil pan (Figure 5, Item 6) and the unit skid.
+It allows the oil to be easily drained into a remote catch basin using a ball valve (Figure 6, Item 7).

-Oil Filter (Figure 6, Item 3).
-The oil filter/oil cooler assembly is located adjacent to the battery-charging alternator on the exhaust side of the engine.
-It removes impurities from the lubricating oil utilizing a full-flow, spin-on, disposable oil filter cartridge.
+Oil Filter (Figure 6, Item 6).
+The oil filter/oil cooler assembly is located adjacent to the battery-charging alternator (Figure 9, Item 2) on the exhaust side of the engine.
+It removes impurities from the lubricating oil utilizing a full-flow, spin-on, disposable oil filter (Figure 6, Item 6) cartridge.